Snowflakes, Blossoms: Friends of the Way

 All three texts express the experience of distance and absence between 17th-century Buddhist Chan/Zen nuns.
 Displaced by war and political upheaval, they have turned to a life of material simplicity, contemplation, scholarship and poetry.
 Their muted expressions of longing suggest deep emotion, but ultimately they arrive at a heightened acceptance, spirituality and oneness with the natural world.

-This is projected as a work for two sopranos (or soprano/mezzo soprano), flute or Chinese flute, harp and percussion (Chinese and or western), with a duration of 12-15 minutes.
+This is a work for two sopranos (or soprano/mezzo soprano), flute or Chinese flute, harp and percussion (Chinese and or western), with a duration of 12-15 minutes.

 (translations used with permission by Dr. Beata Grant)

 1. Parting from Master Guxu in the Snow (from “Two Song-lyrics of Shang Jinglan” )

 The slender twigs of willows tussle in the wind

 Space: the roads are distant;